 Applicants must first meet the general college admissions procedures (see college catalog).
 Once these requirements are met, applicants should review the current year Information Packet for a list of required application materials.
 Final admission procedures for candidate selection involves an interview with an interview committee and a personal background check, which is a hospital requirement to do clinical training at Middlesex Health Care System facilities.
 Admission to the college does NOT GUARANTEE admission to the radiology technology program.

 The radiologic technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182. www.jrcert.org/

 - Rad Tech Program Effectiveness Data

-- Rad Tech Graduation Checklist EFFECTIVE Fall 2013
+- Rad Tech Graduation Checklist: Effective Fall 2016

-- Rad Tech Graduation Checklist PRIOR TO Fall 2013
+- Rad Tech Graduation Checklist: Effective Fall 2017

 The Associate Degree in Radiologic Technology program typically takes students 22 months to complete once admitted to the program.
 Students will learn an exciting range of skills and gain hands-on experience that sets them ahead of the talent pool when it comes to applying for jobs in the competitive workforce.
 Courses include psychology, human anatomy and physiology, radiographic procedures and patient care.